 Vision problems can generally be corrected with glasses or surgery, but such procedures are often very expensive.

-Some people with CP start to shake uncontrollably when they try to control their muscles.
+Some people with Cerebral Palsy start to shake uncontrollably when they try to control their muscles.
 This can mean that holding a pen, picking up a glass of water, or performing other simple tasks can be difficult to impossible.

 If you hire a cerebral palsy attorney to handle your claim, one of the most-important things they will do is to help calculate the total amount of damages your family will be seeking.
 This is done by not only reviewing medical records, but also through the help of expert witnesses.